 Offshore Wind Program

 Executive Order 8 called upon all State agencies with responsibility under the Offshore Wind Economic Development Act (“OWEDA”) (statute amending L. 2007, c.
 340 and L. 1999, c.
-23) to work collaboratively towards achieving the goal of 3,500 MW of offshore wind (“OSW”) by 2030 and to establish a vibrant offshore wind market in New Jersey and in the region.
+23) to work collaboratively towards achieving the goal of 3,500 MW of OSW by 2030 and to establish a vibrant offshore wind market in New Jersey and in the region.
 Executive Order 92, maintaining the goal of establishing a vibrant offshore wind market, increased the goal to 7,500 MW by 2035, which is consistent with EMP Goal 2.2.
+In September 2022, Executive Order 307 further increased the OSW goal to 11,000 MW by 2040.
+In November 2022, a solicitation schedule was announced laying out how New Jersey expects to meet the new goal.

 In September 2018, the Board announced the opening of a competitive solicitation for 1,100 MW, at the time the largest single state solicitation in the nation and a framework for future solicitations.
-A Request for Quotation (“RFQ”) was also issued in FY19, for an offshore wind economic consultant to assist in the review and evaluation of the applications received in response to the first solicitation, consistent with OWEDA.
+A Request for Quotation (“RFQ”) was also issued in FY19 for an OSW economic consultant to assist in the review and evaluation of the applications received in response to the first solicitation, consistent with OWEDA.
 The consultant’s scope was to evaluate the technical feasibility of proposals, the energy producing capacity underlying project economic performance, energy pricing, cost/benefit analysis, job creation, project financing, and the public subsidy requested.
 The Board awarded a contract in FY19, with costs to be recovered through the OSW applicants’ application fees, as allowed under OWEDA.

-The first OSW competitive solicitation resulted in applications from three experienced offshore wind developers that represent multi-billion-dollar investments and hundreds of clean energy jobs for New Jersey.
+The first OSW competitive solicitation resulted in applications from three experienced OSW developers that represent multi-billion-dollar investments and hundreds of clean energy jobs for New Jersey.
 On June 21, 2019, the Board unanimously approved the 1,100 MW Ocean Wind Project to be developed 15 miles off the coast of Atlantic City before 2024 and projected to power an estimated 500,000 homes.

 In FY19, the Board retained a consultant for the Offshore Wind Strategic Plan for a two-year term.
 The Offshore Wind Strategic Plan was started in August 2018 and includes establishing the framework for moving forward in consultation with stakeholders and strategic partners.
 The draft strategic plan was issued for public comment in the 5th Quarter (“Q5”) of FY20 and was adopted by the Board and released to the public in September 2020.